memgraph/memgraph/docs/user_technical/open-cypher.md

     MATCH (n :Person) RETURN n ORDER BY n.name DESC, n.lastName

+Note that `ORDER BY` sees only the variable names as carried over by `RETURN`.
+This means that the following will result in an error.

+    MATCH (n :Person) RETURN old AS new ORDER BY old.name

+Instead, the `new` variable must be used:

+    MATCH (n: Person) RETURN old AS new ORDER BY new.name

 The `ORDER BY` sub-clause may come in handy with `SKIP` and/or `LIMIT` sub-clauses.
 For example, to get the oldest person you can use the following.